Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

     - added different handling of locked text in clearance checks
     - fixed All Objects clearance check not including vias
     - made clearance check zoom to selected optional
+    - changed area around text to look for violations from fixed 20 mils to whatever clearance rule is that's being checked

 ### Planned features?
 - Add violating objects to messages panel with ability to jump to?